 Retirement plans and the house are usually the most valuable assets of a marriage.
-Dividing retirement plans can be a fairly complex subject, especially when the plan either existed before the marriage or will continue to accrue benefits after the marriage.
-However, since pension plans and other retirement plans can be quite valuable, its important to make sure your divorce attorney properly identifies and values the retirement assets.
+Dividing retirement plans can be complex, especially when the plan existed before the marriage and continued to accrue benefits after the marriage.
+However, since pension plans and other retirement plans can be quite valuable, make sure your divorce attorney properly identifies and values the retirement assets.

-All through the marriage I worked for my retirement plan.
-Does this mean now that there’s a divorce I have to share it with my wife?
+All through the marriage I worked for my pension plan.
+Does this mean now that there’s a divorce, I have to share it with my wife?

 Contributions to my retirement plan at work started 15 years ago and I have been married for 10 years.
 Is my retirement plan marital or non-marital?